laurenhamel/mapgrab/README.md

 mapgrab -l Atlanta -c "[33.608576, -84.513990] [33.926377, -84.211179]"
 ```

   > The coordinates given should indicate the bounding box area that should be used to generate the map tiles.
-These coordinates should equate to `[SW Latitude, SW Longitude] [NE Latitude, NE Longitude]`.
+These coordinates should be given in the form of `[SW Latitude, SW Longitude] [NE Latitude, NE Longitude]`.

 **Generating a Specific Map Tile:**